Low Profile Tyres

 The term refers to the size of the tyre sidewalls in relation to the tread that comes into contact with the road.

-Basically, fitting a set of shiny, larger diameter alloys with low profile is a cost-effective way to ramp up a vehicle's appearance without spending the earth.
+Basically, fitting a set of shiny, larger-diameter alloys with a low profile is a cost-effective way to ramp up a vehicle's appearance without spending the earth.

 How do I find the size of tyre I need?